Nicolai Bonner: Early life

 Nicolai Bonner was born in a village in the Moldavian SSR in 1972, the third of four children.
 His mother was busy working at a factory, while his father was an alcoholic who paid little attention to his children.
-At the age of 9, Bonner's mother passed away, and he was sent to a boarding school to complete his education.
+At the age of 9, Bonner's mother died, and he was sent to a boarding school to complete his education.

 While at the boarding school, Bonner began to drink vodka to ease his feelings of loneliness.
 After graduating, he returned to live in his parental home and began working as a shepherd on a local farm, but quit after some time, opting to work menial jobs in Ukraine and Russia to earn an income.
 A year into his travels, he was convicted of theft and sentenced to a yearlong incarceration.
-When he served it out, Bonner returned to Moldova, where he soon met and married a 18-year-old girl.
+When he served it out, Bonner returned to Moldova, where he soon met and married an 18-year-old girl.
 In 2000, the couple decided to immigrate to Israel; while Bonner wasn't Jewish, he was still eligible via the Law of Return as his wife was.
 They moved into a rented apartment in Haifa, with Bonner taking on jobs in the construction industry, most notably spending two years as a pipeline manufacturing plant in Acre.
 According to his employer, Yossi Ben-David, Bonner was considered a diligent and respectful worker who performed his tasks without any complaints.

-In January 2003, his wife died suddenly from tuberculosis, causing Bonner to indulge into alcoholism even further, which impacted his work performance.
-Eventually, he quit and began moving around the country in search of labor-intensive jobs, but eventually returned to Haifa and began living on the streets with the homeless.
+In January 2003, his wife died suddenly from tuberculosis, causing Bonner to indulge in alcoholism even further, which impacted his work performance.
+Eventually, he quit and began moving around the country in search of labour-intensive jobs, but eventually returned to Haifa and began living on the streets with the homeless.
 Over the following months, he befriended an older homeless man, Simon Ariri, and even found himself a new girlfriend, often visiting the former's house to drink vodka together.
 In September 2004, Bonner moved in with his sister in Tel Aviv, but after she was deported from the country, he moved to Emunim moshav, where he worked in construction.
 In December, he was fired from the job and then returned to Haifa.